MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/cant-add-folder-right-now.md

 The following are some possible causes for this error:

-- **Require Check Out** was enabled on the library.
+- The **Require Check Out** option is enabled on the library.

-- There are **Required columns** for the library.
+- There are **Required columns** entries for the library.

-- The **Draft Item Security** is set to **Only users who can edit items**.
+- The **Draft Item Security** option is set to **Only users who can edit items**.

-- You are syncing using an external or guest account for OneDrive.
+- You're syncing by using an external or guest account for OneDrive.

 ## Resolution

-The following are the resolutions for each of the causes.
+To fix this problem, use the resolution for the appropriate cause.

 ### Change “Require Check Out” to “No”

-1. In the Classic View of the library, select Settings (gear icon) and turn the Ribbon on (if it is not already).
+1. In the Classic view of the library, select the Settings (gear) icon, and turn on the Ribbon (if it is not already on).

 1. Select the **Library** tab.